Tuesday, April 28, 2009

 You can read about what they've been up to here.

-UK organisations keeps having problems protecting your data.
+UK organisations keep having problems protecting your data.

 This is a bad thing*.